Skip to content

 • Durable and long-lasting.

-• Machine washable and easy to clean.
+• Machine washable and very easy to clean.

 Cons: